Trump Blames Democrats for His Most Horrifying Immigration Policy

 The strategy Trump employed with his Saturday tweet is similar to his playbook on DACA: create a crisis, then blame his political enemies for failing to solve it.
 In the case of DACA, Trump attempted to end the Obama-era program altogether — again enlisting Sessions to tell the press about it — then complained that Democrats didn’t care enough to fight for it in the context of a larger immigration deal.
 (In reality, Democrats offered Trump a favorable, DACA-for-border-wall deal, and he turned them down.)
 Though he has not previously mentioned the family-separation policy in the context of an immigration bill, the president appears to be attempting the same trick this time around: holding young people hostage and using their plight as a political bargaining chip.

-There’s another parallel here: when kids are involved, Trump appears to have the capacity — at least momentarily — to feel something approaching guilt over his actions.
+There’s another parallel here.
+When kids are involved, Trump appears to have the capacity — at least momentarily — to feel something approaching guilt over his actions.

 But Trump’s’ pangs of conscience, if they even rise to that level, never translate into any better treatment for the people he’s hurting.
 Instead, his cruel, racist instincts win out over empathy every time.
 And the reality distortion field that is his brain convinces him that the humanitarian crisis he has created is anyone’s fault but his own.